LADbible Group: History

+In 2026, the stock price of LADbible Group declined, plunging approximately 40% in a single day, due to profit warnings as a result of a decline in views caused by algorithm changes by Meta Platforms (the owner of Facebook and Instagram) to promote original content creators, resulting in the company making a number of layoffs.

 Awards

 In November 2015, LADbible featured in the Manchester Evening News for winning two awards at the Digital Entrepreneur Awards ceremony.
 LADbible won the Social Media Campaign of the Year (medium/large) and founder, Solomou, won the Young Digital Entrepreneur of The Year award.
 In June 2018, LADbible's 'Trash Isles' campaign won eight Cannes Lions Awards at the Cannes Lions International Festival of Creativity.
 The campaign won two Grand Prix awards as well as a further two Gold, one Silver and three Bronze.